mahautsegonzac/berlin_airbnb_data/README.md

 ## Files in Repository

-- NOTEBOOKNAME.ipynb
-  This Jupyter Notebook contains the code used to prepare and analyse the data.
+- NOTEBOOKNAME.ipynb : this Jupyter Notebook contains the code used to prepare and analyse the data.
-- AirBnbDistrictsMap.html
-  A Kepler map of Berlin neighbourhoods -AirBnbRatingsMap.html
+- AirBnbDistrictsMap.html : a Kepler map of Berlin neighbourhoods
-  A Kepler map of appartment ratings in Berlin
+- AirBnbRatingsMap.html : a Kepler map of appartment ratings in Berlin

 ## Summary